 - Mustard under

-- A heaping helping of (that’s me sugar-coating the fact that this shit is just dumped all over your food) their signature “hot sauce” that is more like a ground-up meat chilli that isn’t hot at all under
+- A heaping helping of (that’s me sugar-coating the fact that this is just dumped all over your food) their signature “hot sauce” that is more like a ground-up meat chili that isn’t hot at all under

 “OH MY GOD LET’S GET A GARBAGE PLATE!”